 READ MORE: The Division of Responsibility in Feeding

 STEP 3: Say no to pressure

 Put yourself in your child’s shoes for a moment.
-How would this type of mealtime ‘coaching’ make you feel?
-Research shows us that pressure is counterproductive when it comes to feeding.
+How would you enjoy a meal with someone in your ear trying to persuade, cajole or bribe you to try a food you didn’t want to eat?
+Not good!
+And this is backed up by research that shows us that pressure is counterproductive when it comes to feeding.
 Depending on your child it can result in a complete meltdown at mealtimes, refusal to come to the table or at best a reluctant bite of peas.
 But, ultimately pressuring your child to eat peas, won’t help them learn to like them.
 Pressure comes in many forms with some more subtle than others.

 STEP 4: Recognise what’s normal

 Did you know that your baby triples their birth weight by the end of the first year, but it takes another full year for them to quadruple it?

 This slow down in growth has a knock-on effect on appetite and combined with other toddler developmental characteristics often creates a more challenging feeding relationship.
 It’s not realistic to expect your toddler to eat the same amount from meal to meal or from day to day or even from year to year.

 Just like learning to walk and talk, it takes children many years to become fully competent eaters.
 I know it’s hard and at times frustrating but stick with it.
 If you create a positive environment for eating, the rest will come.
 Make sure to offer new food continually and foods that they reject; you never know when they might be ready to try some.
 You can’t underestimate the power of repeated exposure; it’s working even if you think it’s not!

 My kids are a work in progress too!

 If you’d like evidence-based strategies for creating a positive feeding environment check out my Feeding Your Toddler-8 steps to enjoyable and successful mealtimes.